-On the way to Luxembourg is Verdun, site of the biggest battle of World War One.
-During the Battle of the Bulge, The Ghost Army withdrew to this French town, and camped in the World War One fortifications.
-We will see the spot where they bunked, and briefly tour the battlefield and cemetery.
-Arrive in Luxembourg City.
+Traversing France, we visit Verdun, the monumental World War I battleground.
+During the Battle of the Bulge, The Ghost Army withdrew to this French town and camped in dank World War I fortifications.
+We’ll see where they were, and tour the battlefield, monuments and cemetery.
+Then, on to Luxembourg City.

 DAY 11 Luxembourg

 From mid-September until the Battle of the Bulge in December, The Ghost Army was based in Luxembourg City.
 We take a morning walking tour of the Grund, the picturesque quarter painted and sketched by many Ghost Army artists.
 At the site of Operation Bettembourg, we pause at the first-ever Ghost Army historical marker (dedicated in 2018).
 From there it is a short ride to Hamm and the American cemetery.
 We visit General George Patton’s grave – as well as that of Sgt.
 George Peddle, a Ghost Army soldier killed in action.
 A nearby German military cemetery provides a study in contrasts.
 At The Seminary where Ghost Army soldiers stayed during their time in Luxembourg, we stand on the very stage where the great Marlene Dietrich performed for them.